 NOTE: all earrings measurements exclude the earring wires.

-The long inlay triangles are by Robert Naktewa.
-2.25 inches long and $105.
-(TUCSON).
-The second in the row are swirl sandast earrings by Mildred Parkhurst.
+Sandast swirl earrings by Mildred Parkhurst.
 0.75 inches and $80.
 (TUCSON) Mildred Ukestine made these phenomenal delicate, elegant needlepoint earrings.
 1 5/8 inches long. $260.
+(SANTA FE) The owls are inlaid with fossilized ivory by Rolanda Haloo.
+1.25 inches long. $350.
 (SANTA FE)

-The three pairs of earrings in the row above are by Kee Yazzie Jr. and each pair features Kee’s “migration” design.
+The first two pairs of earrings in the row above are by Kee Yazzie Jr. and each pair features Kee’s “migration” design.
 The round pair are 1 1/8 inches in diameter and $180.
-The next pair are 1.75 inches long and SOLD.
-The last pair at far right are also 1.75 inches long and $220.
+The next pair are also 1.75 inches long and $220.
+Tim Herrera of Cochiti made this vintage style pair of dangle earrings, 2 inches long and $145.
 (ALL in SANTA FE)

 We still get asked if we carry any earrings for non-pierced ears and the answer is: YES! - we still do!